Nkosazana Dlamini-Zuma (African Union)

 - In 2009, was appointed as Minister of Home Affairs

 - In 2012, H.E.
-Dr. Nkosazana Dlamini-Zuma was named as the Chairperson of the
+Dr Nkosazana Dlamini-Zuma was named as the Chairperson of the African Union Commission.

-- In 24th Session of the African Union Assembly of Heads of State and Government held
+- In the 24th Session of the African Union Assembly of Heads of State and Government held on January 2001 in Addis Ababa (Ethiopia), H.E.
+Dr Nkosazana Dlamini-Zuma She warned of some dangers that threaten

 Africa: Climate change, insecurity, and terrorism.